effuone/effuone/README.md

 💬 Ask me about any suggestions about Web-development roadmap

 📫 Get my contacts in the 'Links' section ;)
-I came into programming when I was too lazy to solve math problems in 5th grade, so I wrote my first program that did the calculations for me
 ⚡️ Fun fact: I came into programming when I was too lazy to solve math problems in 5th grade, so I wrote my first program that did the calculations for me :D